 If you read this then you should hopefully be able to look at the size of the air sack, or use the weight loss method to ensure your eggs are subjected to the right humidity levels over the incubation process and see an improved hatch rate.

-The size of the air sack at the wide end of the duck egg (in the top of our picture) on a given day of incubation is the best indication of how much weight the egg has lost and with experience and the use of an air sack chart, the humidity can be adjusted to get the right size of air sack for a successful hatch.
+The size of the air sack at the wide end of the duck egg (the lighter patch in the top of the photo to the right) on a given day of incubation is the best indication of how much weight the egg has lost and with experience and the use of an air sack chart, the humidity can be adjusted to get the right size of air sack for a successful hatch.

 As you can see, it is very hard to answer the question of why ducklings sometimes die fully formed in the shell but hopefully this article has given you some areas to investigate and thoughts for improvement.
 It never ceases to amaze me how wonderful mother nature is and if you continue to have problems, maybe incubation using a broody hen would be the answer next year?